rethinkdb/horizon-docs/api/collection.md

 // the same, using a Horizon object directly hz("messages").find({from: "bob"}).fetch().forEach(msg => console.log(msg));

-// get the message with ID 101; a "shortcut" that only works if ID is
+// get the message with ID 101; a "shortcut" that only works when fetching based on the
-// integer values (otherwise use {id: "value"}) messages.find(101).fetch().forEach(msg => console.log(msg));
+// unique document ID (the equivalent long form is `find({id: 101})`) messages.find(101).fetch().forEach(msg => console.log(msg));

 // get all messages from Bob, ordered by ID